 Welsh stick chairs are an early or more primative type of solid wooden seat chair, later this evolved into the form referred to as a Windsor chair around the world but in Wales they’re called stick chairs.
 A stick chair often has carved rather than turned legs and a simplicity that relies on angles and proportion for its beauty.
+No two of my Welsh stick chairs are exactly the same, even with the same basic design there will be differences in the arm or crest and certainly in the grain and colour of the wood.

 Originally made by village craftsmen, wheelwrights or carpenters but not specialist chair makers, the old chairs have a wide variety of shapes.
 They usually include a curved arm, often in the past from a naturally or specially grown piece of timber.
 The arm is held in place by sticks or spindles set into a substantial oak or elm seat.
 The legs have a jaunty angle being well set into the seat and this makes the chair look both grounded and alive as if ready to leap up.
 Here’s some different angle on another Llangrannog Arm Chair – this one is slightly higher backed and has octagonal legs, stretchers and front spindles.